can a cruiser bike go on trails 4

 Using Proper Pedaling Techniques

 Adopting proper pedaling techniques can improve efficiency and reduce strain on your muscles.
 Aim to pedal consistently and smoothly, avoiding sudden bursts of power.
-Shift gears in a timely manner to maintain a comfortable cadence.
+Shift gears promptly to maintain a comfortable cadence.
 When climbing, shift to a lower gear to make pedaling easier.
 When descending or riding on flat sections, shift to a higher gear to maximize speed.

 Applying Brakes Effectively